Improved Mortgage Handling

 -

-Eric Gemme
+Eric Gemme commented

 And I must add that some mortgage contracts allow to borrow on your home equity up to the original mortgage amount.
 Doing so set the balance to a higher value.
 Depending on how fast you paid so far (by overpayments or by benefying of a lower variable rate), you may either keep the actal payment and stretch your final payment by a couple of months, or boost your payment to catch-up the forecasted end of mortgage.